nasa/ow_simulator/ow_dynamic_terrain/README.md

     outer_radius_b: 0.1,
     inner_radius_a: 0.001,
     inner_radius_b: 0.001,
-    weight: -1.0}"
+    weight: -1.0,
+    merge_method: 'min'}"
 ```

 Depending on the weight sign the operation will either raise or lower the terrain around the provided position.
+The merge_method parameter decides how to merge generated values with height values of the terrain.
+Available choices:
+{ keep, replace, add, sub, min, max, avg }.
+If not specified default is: add.

 ### Modify Terrain with Patch